 15. Park City Mountain Village

 If you’re looking for adventures Park City Mountain Village is the place to go!
-In winter, Park City Mountain Village is connected by lift to Canyons Village.
+Park City Mountain Village is connected by lift to Canyons Village in winter.
 This gives skiers access to 7300 ski-able acres, the biggest ski area in the United States.

 If you’re looking for something different in the winter, free guided tours on skis of the mining relics on the mountain are on offer.

 In the summer, one chairlift continues to run and it services the alpine slide or scenic ride.
-It is possible to get off the lift and hike from the top or halfway.
+Getting off the lift and hiking from the top or halfway is possible.
 There is a flying eagle zip line, mini golf, a mountain coaster and a trampoline with a harness.
 Mountain bikers also have a haul lift to help get up the mountain.

 16. High West Distillery